project-oak/oak/oak_docker_linux_init/README.md

 cp ${NETBOOT_VMLINUX} bin/vmlinux
 ```

-Note that you need to extract the kernel from so that it will be compatible with
+Note that you need to extract the kernel from Alpine's distribution so that it will
-the drivers we will extract from the Alpine's initramfs file.
+be compatible with the drivers we will extract from the Alpine's initramfs file.

 Build the initramfs with minirootfs, drivers, and a Docker image
 ([`tensorflow/tensorflow`](https://hub.docker.com/r/tensorflow/tensorflow/)